Just about every gym-goer has heard someone claim that results are determined 90% by diet and 10% by exercise.

 The diet has virtually no fat, it’s monotonous, eliminates food groups, contains no fruit and minute amounts of veggies, and is deficient in just about every micronutrient.

-It really shouldn’t need to be elaborated on why these shortcomings are not conducive to health and wellbeing, nor appearance.
+It really shouldn’t need to be explained why these shortcomings are not conducive to health, wellbeing, or appearance.

-Recall from earlier that a “healthy” food is simply nourishment that is conducive to longevity.
+Recall from earlier that “healthy” food is simply nourishment that is conducive to longevity.

-Thus, the fact that different humans have a plethora of variables that go into their nutrient requirements, you can see that the relativity of “healthy” foods creates a whole new dynamic behind dieting.
+Since different humans have many different variables that go into their nutrient requirements, you can see that the relativity of “healthy” foods creates a whole new dynamic behind dieting.

-This is to say that very few foods/ingredients are outright unhealthy because they are likely beneficial in some capacity if eaten in proper quantity.
+This is to say that very few foods and ingredients are outright unhealthy because they could be beneficial if eaten in a proper quantity.